Code of Conduct

 We require a certain level of human behavior to keep Designed a welcoming, growing, respectful, safe, and civil platform community.
 Harassment, hate, fear mongering, or similar behavior will not be allowed.
 Any such actions will be dealt with quickly and decisively.
 Refusal to comply with guidance from a Community Manager or Admin will result in being banned.

 Design thrives when the designer is open to understanding the needs and situations of others.
-Designer Hangout exists so that we can practice that with each other, as well as share knowledge, experience, training, and advice.
+Designed exists so that we can practice that with each other, as well as share knowledge, experience, training, resources, and advice.
 This is a place where people can become better designers and contribute to a better world.

 To learn more about our mission, vision, and values, head over to our about page.